-2013 is again proving to be a great year for country musicians and Fort Thomas!
-Tell your friends and help us keep growing our event, so we can bring well-known musicians, like these, to Fort Thomas for years to come!
+2014 was a great year for country musicians and Fort Thomas!
+Tell your friends and help us keep growing our FREE event, so we can bring well-known musicians, like these, to Fort Thomas for years to come!

 Broken Bow Records artist Dustin Lynch occupies a unique place in today’s country music.
 Thanks to his classic sensibilities, he’s been heralded as the heir to George Strait’s throne.
 Yet with one listen to his newest hit, “Where It’s At,” it’s obvious the young Tennessee native knows how to combine his traditional influences with an edgy intensity that places him at the vanguard of today’s contemporary country scene.

 It’s that ability to fuse his country roots with a progressive musical vision that makes Lynch one of today’s most successful young artists.
 His self-titled debut hit No. 1 on Billboard’s Top Country Albums chart – making him the only new male artist to achieve such a feat that year.
 The album’s lead single, “Cowboys and Angels,” exceeded platinum sales status while earning Lynch a legion of devoted fans.
 “Cowboys and Angels” became a modern day country classic, ending the year as one Billboard’s Top 5 Country Songs of 2012.

 Few artists in the history of country music have risen from obscurity to prominence with the speed of Warner Bros.
 Records guitar slinger Frankie Ballard.
 On his debut album for the label, this performer brings a bluesy, rocking edge to the country scene.
 His talents as a vocalist, songwriter, instrumentalist and showman have already made him one of the genre’s most memorable new personalities.